justnonamenoname/lifeticle/readme.txt

 Knowing the law of energy conservation, we assume that the engine requires energy.
 Knowing atoms and that a single atom cannot perform this function, we assume that the engine consists of many atoms.
 Knowing the car's weight, we can estimate its energy consumption at a given speed.
-From the maximum speed or acceleration, we can roughly estimate the engine’s power.
+From the maximum speed or acceleration, we can roughly estimate the engine's power.
 From the sound, we can infer the engine type.
 What would disprove the engine theory?
 A contradiction of what is already known - such as a violation of the law of energy conservation or the idea that the car moves by magic.